farazfazli/silo/README.md

 # Silo
 Realtime modular applications on Android: auto-updating, analytics, and more.
-I made the server and client side integration in 6 days, so it's currently beta work.

 See [silo-server](https://github.com/farazfazli/silo-server/) for server implementation written in Go.